 The Winkbed is available in three different firmnesses—softer (4), luxury firm (6), and firmer (7), where 10 is the most firm.
 There is also the Winkbed Plus, which has a slightly firm (7) feel, ideal for heavier-weighted sleepers over 250 lbs.

 For side sleepers, this deeper sinkage provides great contour to help maintain spinal alignment.
-It has a 5.0″ comfort layer which is also hugely beneficial to side sleepers of different sizes.
-The coil layer uses a zoned system to allow for more or less support where your body needs it when lying on your side.
+It has a 5.0″ comfort layer, which is also hugely beneficial to side sleepers of different sizes.
+The coil layer uses zoned support to allow for more or less support where your body needs it when lying on your side.

 Type: Hybrid